sjmog/ruby_training/2/END_OF_MODULE.md

 # Tax Calculator 2

+> You should build on your existing calculator that you completed in the end-of-module exercise for Exercise 1.

 The Government wants to improve the calculator your wrote for what rates to set for income tax, student loans, and national insurance.

 The Government would like to make this calculator a little more friendly.
 Since most of the population uses the command-line, they would like to make the program interact with the user a bit, to ask questions and give a custom response depending on the user's answers.